Why Is My Flat Iron Pulling My Hair and How to Stop It?

 Not using enough heat protector

-Another common reason why your flat iron might be pulling your hair is that you are not using enough heat protectants.
+Another common reason why your flat iron might be snagging your hair is that you are not using enough heat protectants.
 When you use a flat iron, it is important to use a heat protectant spray or serum to help protect your hair from the heat.
 If you do not use enough heat protectors, your hair can become damaged and brittle, which can lead to breakage and split ends.

 Solution: Be sure to use a heat protectant spray or serum every time you use your flat iron.